w3c/i18n-checker-java/README.md

 -------
 The **i18n-checker** uses the JUnit testing framework.
 Test fixtures for various classes can be found in [`src/test/java/org/w3/i18n/`](http://github.com/w3c/i18n-checker/blob/master/src/test/java/org/w3/i18n/).
 Developers should expand these fixtures as they further develop the checker.

 In addition to the regular unit tests, the classes [`org.w3.i18n.I18nTest`](http://github.com/w3c/i18n-checker/blob/master/src/test/java/org/w3/i18n/I18nTest.java) and [`org.w3.i18n.I18nTestRunnerTest`](http://github.com/w3c/i18n-checker/blob/master/src/test/java/org/w3/i18n/I18nTestRunnerTest.java) make use of legacy testing resources created for the old checker [old i18n checker](http://validator.w3.org/i18n-checker/).
-Have a look at these classes and the porperties files in [`src/test/resources/`](http://github.com/w3c/i18n-checker/blob/master/src/test/resources/) to get a feel for how the legacy resources are used.
+Have a look at these classes and the properties files in [`src/test/resources/`](http://github.com/w3c/i18n-checker/blob/master/src/test/resources/) to get a feel for how the legacy resources are used.

 License
 -------